 Vicky has been trained in the classical school for many years with Minette Rice-Edwards.
 Vicky also currently trains with international trainer, Rosalie Harper-Lewis and has earned her British Horse Society AI teaching certificate.
 She is also a qualified Alexander Technique teacher and specialises in the application of the Alexander Technique to horse riding.

 Andrew Moody is a riding instructor at Ham House Stables

-Andy has over twenty three years experience of working with horses.
+Andy has over twenty five years experience of working with horses.
 He is a qualified carriage driving instructor, initially training at The Royal Mews.
-Two years ago he began training with Minette in classical riding, he soon realised that this was the equestrian artistry he had been seeking and is now one of the instructors at Ham House Stables.
-Andy has a degree in Animal Behaviour and uses natural horsemanship in his teaching style.
-His work is also guided by his practice of Falun Dafa, an ancient spiritual meditation founded in the universal principles of Truthfulness, Compassion and Tolerance.
-He also works freelance in the London area.
+A few years ago he began training with Minette in classical riding, and is now one of the instructors at Ham House Stables.
+Andy has a BSc (Hons) in Animal Behaviour and uses natural horsemanship in his teaching style.

 Myriam Waters teaches the Ham House Stables staff the Alexander Technique

 Myriam says, “My full training course was a very happy and rich learning experience enlightened by the riding lessons I had with Minette Rice Edwards.
 With Minette I discussed the different aspects of balance and good use and the constant relevance of the technique to horse riding.
 I had the best of both worlds: at college it was ‘work in hand’ on me by marvellous teachers including Walter.
 With Minette it was ‘work on the horse’ guided by somebody who has an extraordinary understanding of what is to be in balance and who is more Alexander than any one of us! “